tripflex/user-meta-display/readme.txt

 === User Meta Display ===
 Contributors: tripflex
 Donate link: https://www.gittip.com/tripflex
-Tags: user, meta, user meta, display, output, show, users, ajax Requires at least: 3.8
+Tags: user, meta, user meta, display, output, show, users, ajax, jquery, display name, id, user login Requires at least: 3.8
 Tested up to: 3.8
-Stable tag: 1.0
+Stable tag: 1.1.1
 License: GPLv3

-Simple plugin that will allow you to view all user meta by selecting a user from a dropdown list.
+Simple and clean plugin that will show user meta with ajax by selecting the user from a dropdown list.
+Ajax dropdown list by User Login, ID, or Display Name.

 == Description ==

-This is a simple Wordpress plugin that will allow you to display all meta associated with a user by selecting from a dropdown list.
+This is a simple and clean Wordpress plugin that will allow you to display all meta associated with a user by selecting from a dropdown list.
+You can select how the display list will show the users, by Display Name, User Login, or ID.
+Default is Display Name.

 This plugin will create a submenu "User Meta Display" item under the "Users" menu item in your wordpress installation.